 Northern Arizona University’s Office of Academic Achievement awarded the Seal of Assessment Achievement to the Department of Communication Sciences & Disorders in 2011-2012.
 Academic programs earning this recognition have established priorities for assessment, selected appropriate methods and indicators for assessing student learning outcomes, and set standards in order to meaningfully interpret assessment results.
 Additionally, faculty have thoroughly assessed student learning outcomes and clearly stated findings, including recommendations for future modifications to curriculum, learning design, and assessment.
 Only seven degree programs in the university were awarded this seal during the 2011-2012 academic year.
 A Letter of Commendation for Assessment was awarded to the department in 2012-2013. http://nau.edu/OCLDAA/Assessment-Awards/

-In March 2009, the Master of Science in Clinical Speech-Language Pathology program was accredited for the 2007-2015 cycle.
+The Master of Science in Clinical Speech-Language Pathology program is accredited from November 1, 2015-October 31, 2023.